croaky/webstack/northflank-go/README.md

 * I was not able to get HTTP/2 working, had to stay on HTTP/1.1.
 * Within "Services" > "Builds", when I click "Start build", I'm redirected to the "Commits" tab and no build seems to start.
+* I'm confused about how I set up pull request deploys and staging-production pipelines.
+"Combined" services don't let me select `*` pull requests but let me auto-deploy `main`.
+In both "Build" and "Combined" services, I haven't figured out yet how to add a service to a pipeline.
+I can select select a service in a "Build" pipeline but am unable to add.